danpla/dpscreenocr/doc/manual.md

 *   Windows: `%LOCALAPPDATA%\dpscreenocr`

-    You can copy this path to the folder address bar of Explorer to open it. `%LOCALAPPDATA%` is a standard environment variable which usually expands to `C:\Users\(your name)\AppData\Local\`
+    You can paste this path to the folder address bar of File Explorer to open it. `%LOCALAPPDATA%` is an environment variable which usually expands to `C:\Users\(your name)\AppData\Local\`

 *   Unix-like systems: `~/.config/dpscreenocr`